jventura1738/jventura1738/README.md

 - Discrete Mathematics, Circuitry & Logic.
 - Probability, Statistics, Linear Regression, etc.
 - Linear Algebra & its Applications.

-## Quick fax about me:

-### Personal

-- 🔭 I’m currently working on a bot for 'copping' limited designer clothing drops. (with @jacobduncan00, he's the web dev master)
-- 🌱 I’m currently learning about Matching Theory (Markets) and my WebPortfolio.
-- 📫 How to reach me: j.ventura1738@gmail.com (academics) or @yovng_zoom (music) on IG.
-- ⚡ Fun fact: I love learning and teaching others what I learn!
-Maybe I'll be a professor one day.
-- 💡 Extra fun fact: The λ on my profile is simply an allusion to the somewhat-joke "Lambda Group" created in my Discrete Mathematics class with @jacobduncan00 and @Blaine-Mason.
-[Project Lambda coming in the near future]

 ### School